 In the present study, we aim to disentangle the convergence of the “vector manipulation” and the “host-race specialization” hypotheses.
 If viruses require interspecific transmission for long-term persistence and vector biotypes (i.e., host races) prefer and perform better on different hostplants, the “vector manipulation” hypothesis predicts that vector host preference and performance should be altered in presence of infected hostplants in a manner that enhances interspecific transmission among virus hosts.
-In contrast, the “host-race specialization” hypothesis predicts that specialization, as an irreversible process that implies pleiotropies associated with physiological and behavioral adaptations, will constantly reinforce preference and performance towards a single o a few hosts (Drès and Mallet, 2002, Loxdale et al., 2011).
+In contrast, the “host-race specialization” hypothesis predicts that specialization, as an irreversible process that implies pleiotropies associated with physiological and behavioral adaptations, will constantly reinforce preference and performance towards a narrow range of hosts (Drès and Mallet, 2002, Loxdale et al., 2011).
 In particular, while host preference and performance seems to be deeply imprinted in pea aphid biotypes (Via, 1991, Eigenbrode et al., 2016), the presence of pathogens that rely on interspecific transmission to persist in transient host populations might cause an evolutionary conflict with significant consequences for the evolution of host-virus-vector pathosystems.
 In the Pacific Northwest, USA (PNW), several pea aphid host races coexist, most of them associated with either alfalfa or pea crops (Eigenbrode et al., 2016).
-Some perennial or winter-hardy legumes, such as hairy vetch (Vicia villosa), red clover (Trifolium pratense), and alfalfa (Medicago sativa), are known to both sustain early pea aphid immigrant infestations during early spring and serve as reservoirs of PEMV or BLRV (Clark et al., 2023, Rashed et al., 2018).
+Some perennial or winter-hardy legumes, such as hairy vetch (Vicia villosa), red clover (Trifolium pratense), and alfalfa (Medicago sativa), are known to both sustain early pea aphid immigrant infestations during early spring and serve as reservoirs of PEMV or BLRV (Rashed et al., 2018, Clark et al., 2023).
 Here we test the hypothesis that performance and preference of pea aphid biotypes across a panel of potential host plants is altered when these plants are infected with PEMV or BLRV.
 We evaluate the effects of virus infection on the preference performance relationships among these hosts and aphid biotypes.
 We interpret the results in the context of horizontal transmission of the viruses among these hosts.

 Materials and methods